abysmalocean/WorkingLog/Simple_tracker_code.md

 In practice, such classes need to be concretized by subclassing and implementing the virtual function(s).

 ## Things could do to improve the SimpleTracker.

 1. Use soft confidence score.
 Use existence score to represent a track.
 Two condition to confirm a track now.
     1. Total hit measurement > m_minMeasRequired
     2.  confidence > m_minConfidenceToInstantConfirm
+    3. Track groomer also easier.
+1.

-1. Use bicycle-model for cycle and cars.
+2. Use bicycle-model for cycle and cars.
+3. Multiple Thread Tracker.
+4. Gating
+   1. Image embedding.
    2.